- 7.1 Extenuating Circumstances and Academic Appeals

 7.1 Extenuating Circumstances and Academic Appeals

 The Academic Regulations for the Commerce Program are designed to ensure that academic standards are upheld and that all students are treated fairly and equitably.
-The appeal process is available to reconsider the suitability of sanctions or penalties imposed upon a student in light of information brought forward by the student concerning extenuating circumstances.
+For students who experienced extenuating circumstances, the appeal process is available to reconsider the suitability of sanctions or penalties imposed upon a student in light of information brought forward by the student concerning those extenuating circumstances.

 Extenuating circumstances means a personal circumstance beyond the student’s control that has a direct and substantial impact on the student’s ability to meet essential academic requirements or standards.
 Extenuating circumstances include, but are not limited to, a sudden or acute physical or mental illness, serious injury to self or significant others, bereavement, a traumatic event, or other serious personal/family crisis.
 This definition is not intended to be exhaustive, as there are a wide range of circumstances that may impact the well-being of students, including experiences of racism, exclusion, discrimination, sexual violence, and/or financial difficulties.